 Haemangioma, also called Angioma, is simply a benign vascular growth.

 Most older adults have many tiny haemangiomas.
 The ubiqutious Haemangioma that occurs after the age of 40 is referred to as ‘Campbell de Morgan Spot’ and are a reminder that we’re getting older.
 They are normal and healthy.

 What does Haemangioma look like?

 Haemangioma is easy to spot!

 The spot is small, around 2 to 9mm across.
 The bright red colour is explained by the blood vessels.
-However, it may be dull red, and occasionally blue or purple.
+The color can vary from dull to shiny red, and occasionally blue to purple.
 The colour is typically the same throughout the lesion.

-Haemangioma is slightly elevated because it is a solid growth.
-The lesion is typically round and shaped like a dome, and “stands out” on the surrounding skin.
+The lesion is typically round and shaped like a dome, and stands out on the surrounding skin.